SendCroissant/post-maker/README.md

 # post-maker
-The thing that fetches, parses and convert to nice view from different resources.
+The thing that fetches, parses and convert posts to nice view from different resources.